WoSai/shouqianba-doc/en/api/transaction/pay.md

 - PARTIAL_REFUNDED
 - CANCELED

-### 3.Suggest to add a query button to manually processing possible unilateral orders.
+### 3.Suggest to add a query button to manually process possible unilateral orders.
 if consumers pay successfully, but the terminal display a fail payment or unclear status, and the cashier can manually check the order status, if it is still not successful, then you need to contact to our customer service.